blueLiner33/VSD-Course-BWSI/README.md

 ## Standard cells
 They are kept in the Library.
 Some examples are Latch, DFF, and Inverter.
 The same function cell comes in different sizes and with different features.
 A higher threshold needs more time to shift.

+## Timing

 ### Cell Design Flow

 #### Inputs
 Each cell has to go through the cell design flow.
 The inputs to design it are PDKs, foundry rules files (DRC&LVS, SPICE models), and user plus library specs.
 The user has to cell that fits in height, and supply voltage for the chip.
 Can also be based on layer requirements.

 #### Design Steps
 Circuit desing have to get certain specs and based on SPICE simulations.
-I[drain_pmos]+I[drain_nmos]=0
+I[drain_pmos]+I[drain_nmos]=0 Model the equation with pmos and nmos.
+Then nmos/pmos network graph.
+Then find Euler's path(path traced only once).
+Then draw a stick diagram out of it.
+Into a proper layout next in the next step..

+#### Outputs
+CDL(circuit description language)
+Take out the characteristics.
+Then get the timing of the cell.

+#### characterization
+1. Read model files
+2. Read SPICE netlist
+3. Recognize the behavior of buffer
+4. Read the subcircuit of the inverter
+5. Connect power
+6. Apply simiulus
+7. Provide necessary output capacitance
+8. Provide necessary simulation command feed this into GUNA

 # Commands
 The logic of commands is important; most have to be run one after another.